anasdove2020/songcry/Artist - Song Analytic - Main.md

 ### User Story 5: Song Performance Card Display

+**User Story:**
-**GIVEN that I am viewing the Overview tab, AS a user, I want to see a detailed song performance card so that I can quickly view key metrics and performance indicators for the selected song.**
+GIVEN that I am viewing the Overview tab,
+AS a user,
+I want to see a detailed song performance card so that I can quickly view key metrics and performance indicators for the selected song.

 **Acceptance Criteria:**